ferenckata/SQSeminarPaper/manuscript.md

 Beyond understanding, Arvanitou et al. note that a scientific software developer, depending on the application of the software (e.g. whether it is a tool or a data analysis pipeline), needs to make choices among the good practices [@doi:10.1016/j.jss.2020.110848].
 The authors argue that selection can be done via the prioritization of software quality attributes [@{https://iso25000.com/index.php/en/iso-25000-standards/iso-25010?limit=3%20}].
 Due to the trade-offs between these attributes (e.g. performance vs security), priorities needs to be set for each software product.
-As bioinformaticians are rarely familiar with the meaning and importance of these attributes [@doi:10.1109/CSEET.2009.44, @doi:10.48550/arXiv.1804.01954; @doi:10.1109/MS.2008.85], we list these attributes and provide short descriptions for them in the **Supplementary Materials**.
+As bioinformaticians are rarely familiar with the meaning and importance of these attributes [@doi:10.1109/CSEET.2009.44, @doi:10.48550/arXiv.1804.01954; @doi:10.1109/MS.2008.85], we list these attributes and provide short descriptions for them in the **Supplementary Table 1**.
 Some, such as functional suitability and performance are implicitly prioritized within bioinformatics.
 Others, such as maintainability, portability, and reliability, are neglected in most bioinformatics endeavour.
-Through implicit prioritization most software are developed as a prototype, even when the goal is to create a long-term product.
+Through implicit prioritization most software are developed as a prototype, even when the goal is to create a long-term product [@doi:10.1038/d41586-022-01901-x].
-Therefore, we decided to set three target quality attributes as our learning goals that we have neglected in the past: reliability, performance, and extensibility (**Figure 1**).
+Therefore, we decided to set three target quality attributes as our learning goals that we consider the most imprtant for our work: reliability, performance, and extensibility (**Figure 1**).

 The hardship of systematic, automated testing of scientific software has been discussed in detail [@doi:10.48550/arXiv.1804.01954; @doi:10.1109/MS.2008.85; @doi:10.1109/MIC.2014.88].
 Uncovered faults can and do lead to incorrect scientific insights as shown in multiple examples [@doi:10.1126/science.314.5807.1856], which prompted us to investigate this issue further.
 Often in science we use software to find new knowledge and do not know *a priori* the exact output a software should give for a new input dataset.
 Furthermore, according to the Kanewala and Bieman [@doi:10.48550/arXiv.1804.01954], scientists view their scientific model and the implementation as a single entity.
-Therefore, the validity of the model tend to be tested, but the code which produces it is not verified.
+Therefore, the validity of the model tends to be tested, but the code which produces it is not verified.
-In our sessions, we covered unit testing and discussed verification for scientific software (**Figure 1**).
+In our sessions, we covered unit testing and discussed verification for scientific software (**Figure 1**, **Supplementary Table 2**).

 Another insight is about the complexity of bioinformatics software.
 In bioinformatics analysis it is common to combine the functionalities that are coming from various packages.
 This has several implications [@doi:10.1371/journal.pcbi.1005412; @doi:10.1016/j.jss.2020.110848; @doi:10.1109/MIC.2014.88; @doi:10.1101/2022.03.10.483804], here we highlight two of them.
 First, over time the software becomes increasingly hard to maintain.
 The complexity, size, age, and the change-proneness of a code heavily affect maintainability [@doi:10.1109/CSEET.2009.44].
-To address this question, we built a shared understanding of functions and modularization (**Figure 1**), and expect the members of our code reviews to organize their code into modules.
+To address this question, we built a shared understanding of functions and modularization (**Figure 1**, **Supplementary Table 2**), and expect the members of our code reviews to organize their code into modules.
 Second, package management (including versioning) is a crucial aspect to ensure not only maintenance, but also ease of development, reproducibility, and reusability.
 Frameworks [@doi:10.12688/f1000research.29032.1; @doi:10.1038/nbt.3820] and package management solutions [@{https://www.anaconda.com/}; @{https://docs.docker.com/}; @{https://apptainer.org/}] are required to achieve these qualities.
-Similarly to modularization, we first learnt about version control and container solutions (**Figure 1**), so that we can expect members to follow these practices.
+Similarly to modularization, we first learnt about version control and container solutions (**Figure 1**, **Supplementary Table 2**), so that we can expect members to follow these practices.

 Interestingly, in our reviewed literature mainly dedicated to bioinformaticians, suggestions on how to systematically code in a team setting and utilize multiple people's expertise on software development are extremely rare.
 Often guidelines for starting bioinformaticians encourage reaching out to others, but mostly to seek help when encountering a problem with their code.
-This could include consulting with colleagues, finding a mentor or participating in online communities (for example, Stack Overflow or Biostars) [@doi:10.1371/journal.pcbi.1008645].
+This could include consulting with colleagues, finding a mentor or participating in online communities (e.g., Stack Overflow or Biostars) [@doi:10.1371/journal.pcbi.1008645].
 However, it is still mainly focused on individual practices, called upon a specific (often scientific) issue, and insufficient to recognize unknown unknowns.
+It is in contrary to software engineering-oriented literature, where the main focus is on practices when coding in a team [@https://faculty.washington.edu/ajko/books/cooperative-software-development; @doi:10.1007/s10664-012-9205-0].
 The one counter example is the Code Clubs described by Hagan et al. [@doi:10.1371/journal.pcbi.1008119].
 In their research group, members are collectively engaged in software development through code reviews, pair coding, and software engineering education through workshops or seminars [@doi:10.1371/journal.pcbi.1008119].
-It is in contrary to software engineering-oriented literature, where the main focus is on practices when coding in a team [@https://faculty.washington.edu/ajko/books/cooperative-software-development; @doi:10.1007/s10664-012-9205-0].
 Sharing your coding experience with others helps minimize the isolation, allows individuals to learn from their peers, helps to establish and maintain standards, and helps to write a better quality software.
 We therefore established a learning club called software quality seminars, regular code reviews, and a resource sharing platform to foster team effort (**Figure 1**).
 Before sharing our experience with learning club, we aim to highlight the merit of a team-based approach to software development.